 To enter a dual degree program, the student must first be accepted by both of the individual programs before admission can be granted to the dual degree program.
 Learn more about iSchool admissions requirements and deadlines, or contact the Graduate Program Administrator, if you have additional questions.

-- This innovative, integrated five-year program provides a combined educational path toward obtaining the knowledge necessary to build the information tools of the future.
+- This integrated program provides a combined educational path toward obtaining the knowledge necessary to build the information tools of the future.

 Master's Degree Programs

 - This program combines studies of government, non-profit agencies and global policy with a focus on knowledge needed for meaningful contributions in information organizations.

 - This program combines knowledge of public policy with a deep understanding and skills in information generation, storage, retrieval, and distribution.

 - This program combines library and information expertise with an understanding of the cultures and societies of Latin America.

 - This program offers students the opportunity to combine expertise in language and its use in cultural artifacts with a human-centered approach to information and technology.

 - This program combines library and information expertise with an understanding of the cultures and societies of the Middle East and North Africa and Middle Eastern language skills.

 - This program combines training in information studies with study of the role that gender plays in shaping society.